hellstorm-software/Kult-Rising/readme.md

 - added all drug icons
 - added full stash to demo level
 - fixed a bug that caused certain levels to not load
+- added small and regular wallets with their according icons

 ----------------------------------------------------------